minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 These scenarios are uncommon but possible, also there's always room to `catch One` and handle each case in a switch statement.

-As a side note, this change in the expression in merely additive and has no impact on the current source.
+This change in the expression is merely additive and has no impact on the current source.

 ### Error scenarios considered